supersjellie/openhab-itho-fan/README.md

 	* Option 1 : Only set the equipment items (don't change seperate items)
 	* Option 2 : Only set (all!) the seperate items (don't set equipment item)
 	* Set values for low/medium/high speeds (same as in GUI of add-on)
+3. If you have a humidity sensor (optional)
+	* Set the item for the humidity sensor (it expects 0-100% values).
-3. If you have an CO2 sensor (optional)
+4. If you have an CO2 sensor (optional)
-	* Set the item for the CO2 sensor.
+	* Set the item for the CO2 sensor (it expects 400-1500 ppm values).
-4. You're done
+5. You're done
 	* Press L, M or H button to change speed to low, medium or high setting
 	* Press hourglass to temporally increase speed (accoding to high setting and timer1)
 	* Press wrench to set another speed (slider will show)
 	* Icons will change according to settings, remember.
 The fan will respond immediatelly, the GUI with a 30 second delay (according to thing update frequency)
-5. If you installed the fan rule, you can change automation settings at the start of the script
+6. If you installed the fan rule, you can change automation settings at the start of the script
 	* scriptName : scriptname is used in logging
 	* group : Used to find fan items
 	* nightSpeed : Nightspeed, integer value or low/medium/high